pakeke-constructor/PushOps/txt_files/events.md

 Called when an entity becomes dead.

+# purge ( )
+Frees all memory in preperation for new world gen (including destroying ents)

 # newWorld  {
 #   x = 70    (70 units wide) (1 unit = 64 pixels, or size of 1 wall)